Marconi Prize recipient

 Goldsmith has been shattering silicon ceilings in engineering for decades and is an influential voice in creating an inclusive profession.
 As the first woman to be President of the Institute for Electrical and Electronic Engineers (IEEE) Information Theory Society, to win the IEEE Eric E. Sumner Award for outstanding contributions to communications technology and the IEEE Communications Society Armstrong Technical Achievement Award, Goldsmith has made it a priority to create opportunities for highly qualified women and to help under-represented groups compete on an equal playing field.

-Goldsmith is donating her $100,000 Marconi Prize to the Marconi Society to start an endowment that will fund technology and diversity initiatives.
+Goldsmith is donating her Marconi Prize money to the Marconi Society to start an endowment that will fund technology and diversity initiatives.

 Andrea Goldsmith’s breakthrough contributions center on adaptive modulation.
 In the early 1990’s when Goldsmith started her work, and even today, networks are subject to fluctuations in capacity.
 These fluctuations can arise from a variety of factors including movement, such as walking with a phone, being inside a building or varying amounts of network usage at any given time.
 When data is sent at a constant speed during these fluctuations in network capacity, calls drop, screens freeze and other disruptions occur.